-If a preferred issue is non-cumulative and a dividend payment is missed, the preferred shareholders are out of luck.
+If a preferred issue is non-cumulative and the dividend payment is missed, the preferred shareholders are out of luck.
 They will never receive that money, even if the company produces record-breaking profits months later.

-Provisions That Can Influence Preferred Stock Value
+Provisions That Influence Preferred Stock Value

-- Voting vs. Non-Voting: Owners of preferred stock may or may not have voting rights.
+Owners of preferred stock may or may not have voting rights.
 There have been cases throughout history in which preferred shares only received voting rights if dividends had not been paid for a stipulated length of time, effectively transferring a significant, if not controlling, voting power to the preferred shareholders.
 Such a provision effectively puts them in the position of a first mortgage bondholder by giving them the collective power to enforce payment on their claim, resources permitting.

-- Adjustable Rate: Holders of the preferred stock receive a dividend that differs based on any number of factors stipulated by the company at the issuer's initial public offering.
+Holders of the preferred stock receive a dividend that differs based on any number of factors stipulated by the company at the issuer's initial public offering.
 Over the last decade, it has become fairly common for new preferred stock issues to have floating rate dividends to reduce the interest rate sensitivity and make them more competitive in the market.

-- Convertible: Holders of this type of security have the right to convert their preferred stock into shares of common stock.
+Holders of this type of security have the right to convert their preferred stock into shares of common stock.
 It allows the investor to lock in the dividend income and potentially profit from a rise in the common stock while being protected from a fall.
-Under the right conditions, with the right business, an intelligent investor can make a lot of money while enjoying higher income and lower risk by investing in the convertible preferred stock first.
+Under the right conditions, with the right business, an intelligent investor can make a lot of money while enjoying a higher income and lower risk by investing in the convertible preferred stock first.

-Even with the few provisions mentioned above, the variations for preferred stock can be quite numerous.
+Even with the few provisions mentioned above, the variations for the preferred stock can be quite numerous.
 It's possible an investor could come across a non-voting cumulative participating convertible preferred issue!

-At the same time, the company's preferred shares likely wouldn't budge much in price except to the extent that the preferred dividend is now safer due to the higher earnings; a change of events that could lead to the market value of the preferred rising and the yield falls.
+At the same time, the company's preferred shares likely wouldn't budge much in price except to the extent that the preferred dividend is now safer due to the higher earnings.
+This additional safety can lead to the market value of the preferred shares rising and the yield falling.

 Nevertheless, the preferred shareholders would have missed out on the huge capital gains, albeit while collecting dividend checks.
 If a few weeks later, the company announced that the cure is not effective, the price of the common stock would plummet.
 Would the company's preferred stock plummet, too?
 As long as the business is still making the respectively preferred stock dividend payments, its price would remain relatively stable.

 In many ways, the insulation preferred stock appears to offer shareholders can seem attractive, but the truth is preferred stock, generally speaking, doesn't make much sense for individual investors.